-- v. referral to appropriate disciplinary authority. - E. All proceedings under this Rule involve the exercise of discretionary judgment in inherently judicial functions.
-All persons participating on behalf of or at the request of the Court in past, present or future matters are immune from civil liability. - F. Costs of all proceedings under this Rule will initially be borne by the Court, but payment of costs may be imposed on a disciplined attorney. - G. All documents submitted pursuant to this Rule must be delivered to the Clerk of Court, not to a judge's chambers, and may be enclosed in an envelope marked "Confidential Attorney Matter." - H. "Disciplinary Judge" means the Chief Judge of the district or another district judge designated by the Chief Judge to exercise authority in matters of attorney discipline, suspension, or disbarment. - I. The term "attorney" does not include a federal judge.
+- E. All proceedings under this rule involve the exercise of discretionary judgment in inherently judicial functions.
+All persons participating on behalf of or at the request of the court in past, present or future matters are immune from civil liability. - F. Costs of all proceedings under this rule will initially be borne by the court, but payment of costs may be imposed on a disciplined attorney. - G. All documents submitted pursuant to this rule must be delivered to the clerk of court, not to a judge's chambers, and may be enclosed in an envelope marked "Confidential Attorney Matter." - H. "Disciplinary Judge" means the Chief Judge or another district judge designated by the Chief Judge to exercise authority in matters of attorney discipline, suspension, or disbarment. - I. The term "attorney" does not include a federal judge.
 Complaints against judges must be filed in compliance with procedures established by the Ninth Circuit Court of Appeals.